AMSP-04/NETN-AIS/NETN-AIS.md

 Note that the AIS position in the NETN-AIS FOM module is defined using an `HLAfloat64BE` representation.
 This is different from ITU-R M.1371-5, where Longitude and Latitude are defined in 1/10 000 min and stored in a 28 and 27 bit field respectively.
 The purpose of this FOM module is to not bother the user with the message format in ITU-R M.1371-5, but rather let the user focus on the information that is exchanged in the simulation.
 The message format defined in ITU-R M.1371-5 is not a concern of this FOM module, however the class and parameter structure is such that the mapping between the NETN-AIS FOM and ITU-R M.1371-5 is straightforward.

-## Six-bit ASCII character strings
+## Six-bit ASCII character string datatype

 Several parameters in the FOM module are typed as six-bit character strings.
 For example, vessel name and callsign.
 The parameter datatype of a six-bit character string is `HLAASCIIstring` and the following table shows the ASCII character to be used for a each six-bit character.